Mark Johnson (johnsma02)

 - High School Warner Robins High School

 - Debut September 14, 1998

 - Born September 12, 1975 in Wheat Ridge, CO USA

 Biographical Information

-He hit only .209 in 2002, and that may have prompted his trade.
-On December 3, 2002, he was traded with Keith Foulke, Joe Valentine, and cash to the Oakland Athletics for Billy Koch and two players to be named later (who would end up being Neal Cotts and minor leaguer Daylon Holt).
+Johnson split 2001 between Chicago and the AAA Charlotte Knights.
+Backing up Sandy Alomar at the big level that summer, he hit .249 with 10 sacrifice hits - good for fourth most in the American League.
+He got into 86 games for the Sox in 2002 White Sox, splitting time behind the plate with Alomar, but hit just .209.
+Following the season, he was traded with Keith Foulke, Joe Valentine, and cash to the Oakland Athletics for Billy Koch and two players to be named later (who would end up being Neal Cotts and minor leaguer Daylon Holt).

 Year-By-Year Minor League Managerial Record